Efficient Asynchronous Byzantine Agreement without Private Setups: Backbone: Reasonably Fair Common Coin from PKI

-{\textsc{Remarks}}.
-With at least $\alpha$ probability taken over all possible $\coin$ executions, the adversary cannot predict the output coin better than guessing.
+Intuitively, with at least $\alpha$ probability taken over all possible $\coin$ executions, the adversary cannot predict the output bit better than guessing.
 A $\coin$ protocol is said to be perfect, if $\alpha=1$.
-Nevertheless, many (binary) Byzantine agreements ($\ABA$) do not necessarily need perfect $\coin$ to be efficient as well as optimal resilient.
-Many classic $\ABA$ constructions \cite{canetti1993fast,mostefaoui2015signature} actually can remain expected constant running time as long as using a $(n,f, f+1,\alpha)$-$\coin$ scheme, where $\alpha$ is a certain constant smaller than $1$.
-Also, sometimes it can be important to realize larger $k$ (e.g., $n-2f$) to clip the power of asynchronous adversary in binary agreement, for example, Cachin et al. in \cite{cachin2000random} pointed out this as desiderata to save a round of communication in their ABA construction.
-Remark that the common coin protocol presented in this Section is $(n,f, 2f+1,1/3)$-$\coin$, which is strictly stronger than $(n,f, f+1,1/3)$-$\coin$.
+Nevertheless, many $\ABA$ constructions \cite{canetti1993fast,mostefaoui2015signature} actually do not necessarily need perfect $\coin$, and can terminated in expected constant rounds with optimal $n/3$ resilience, as long as using a $(n,n/3,n/3+k,\alpha)$-$\coin$ scheme, where $\alpha < 1$ is a certain constant.
+This is mainly because such constructions can tolerate the probable disagreement of such imperfect coins, and then repeat by iterations to explore the $\alpha$-probability good case for terminating.